Friday's Scottish Gossip

 Hibernian manager Shaun Maloney insists that Scotland centre-half Ryan Porteous will play against Celtic on Sunday despite allegations of off-field misbehaviour by the 22-year-old.
 (Scottish Sun)

-Motherwell striker Kevin van Veen could face Rangers on Sunday after taking an injection on a shoulder, the Dutchman having played through the pain barrier against Aberdeen last weekend, but manager Graham Alexander will sit in the stand after a touchline ban.
+Motherwell striker Kevin van Veen could face Rangers on Sunday after taking an injection for a shoulder injury, the Dutchman having played through the pain barrier against Aberdeen last weekend, but manager Graham Alexander will sit in the stand after a touchline ban.
 (The Scotsman)

 Ukraine head coach Oleksandr Petrakov has vowed that his side's World Cup play-off with Scotland will go ahead despite military strikes from Russia against his country and his homeland football association suspending the sport for a month after martial law was declared.
 (The National)